How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 • Index Coverage: See which pages on your site are indexed by Google and identify any issues.

-• Mobile Usability: Ensure your website is mobile-friendly, which is essential for local SEO.
+• Mobile Usability: Ensure your website is mobile-friendly, which is essential for SEO.

-• Security Issues: Get alerts about potential security issues, such as malware or hacking attempts.
+• Security Issues: Get alerts about potential security issues.

 Creating Your Google Search Console Account